Brandling Junction Railway: The twentieth century

 In 1923 the main line railways of Great Britain were "grouped" under the Railways Act 1921 and the North Eastern Railway was a constituent of the new London and North Eastern Railway (LNER).
 A further government-directed reorganisation took place in 1948 when the LNER and other railways were nationalised, together forming British Railways.

-With the working out of many of the collieries in the area as the twentieth century progresses, and the concentration on more efficient methods of coal working and of transport, the original mineral aspect of the Tanfield and Brandling lines declined too.
+With the working out of many of the collieries in the area as the twentieth century progressed, and the concentration on more efficient methods of coal working and of transport, the original mineral aspect of the Tanfield and Brandling lines declined too.
 Iron ore became a particularly difficult commodity, and it was imported in large volumes to serve existing steelworks, which brought much traffic to the railway, albeit against the gradient.

 Traffic on the Tanfield branch had declined steeply after 1918, and indeed by 1945 it was about one-third of the 1907 volume.
 Tanfield Moor colliery closed in 1947 and the LNER closed the Tanfield Moor incline.
 The final colliery that gave traffic to most of the branch was Tanfield Lea, which closed on 24 August 1962, resulting in closure of the branch south of Watergate colliery at Lobley Hill.
 That colliery followed into closure at 18 May 1964, and the whole branch fell into disuse.

 The south-to-east curve at Brockley Whins closed in 1958, followed by the Tile Shed Junction to Harton Junction branch in 1965.
 The Wearmouth Docks branch closed in 1966.
 The quay connections at South Shields were consolidated and the shipping traffic concentrated on Tyne Dock, resulting in considerable rationalisation of the former Brandling lines at South Shields in 1981.
 In 1985 a new north-to-east curve was opened at the Brockley Whins junction complex.

 The original core route from Gateshead to Monkwearmouth remains open, and part of it is followed by the Nexus metro service operated by Tyne and Wear Passenger Transport Executive.

 The Tanfield Railway runs a heritage operation on part of the former Tanfield Waggonway route near Causey.
 The remainder of the Brandling Junction Railway and of the Tanfield Waggonway are no longer in railway use.